All Categories >Programmatic Advertising > What is Frequency in Advertising and Why is it Important?

 Why is Frequency Capping Important?

-The answer is quite simple: The advertiser runs wrong frequency capping or hasn’t set any capping for the publisher’s site.
+The answer is quite simple.
+The advertiser runs the wrong frequency capping or hasn’t set any capping for the publisher’s site.
 This, however, brings more yield for the publisher because the advertiser is spending more money to display ads on the site.

-Setupad experts say that good frequency capping is 1 or 2 ads per minute, avoiding ad clutter, having a reasonable budget, and reaching a bigger audience.
+Setupad experts say that good frequency capping is between 1-2 ads per minute.

 Frequency Capping Best Practices